simoncblyth/opticks/notes/issues/g4ok-planning-for-ease-of-use-examples.rst

    NEXT:

-   * export CMake targets from G4DAE so can easily configure against it
+   * DONE : export CMake targets from G4DAE so can easily configure against it
-   * bring g4dae back as an Opticks external
+   * DONE : bring g4dae back as an Opticks external

    * make Opticks example of exporting a geometry using capabilities of the G4DAE and G4 externals